Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - The chapter delves into the bittersweet nature of Daenerys' triumph and the mixed emotions it stirs within Jon.
 - He wrestles with conflicting feelings of pride and regret, recognizing that even in victory, there are costs and consequences.
 7. Setting the Stage for the Future:
-- The chapter concludes by hinting at the future and the role Jon will play in shaping the destiny of Westeros.
+- The story continues with by hinting at the future and the role Jon will play in shaping the destiny of Westeros.
 - It emphasizes the ongoing challenges he will face and the complexities of his position moving forward.

 Note: This chapter focuses on Jon Snow's perspective as he witnesses Daenerys' triumph and contemplates his own role in shaping the future of Westeros.
 Explore his internal struggles regarding his heritage, loyalty, and duty.
 Highlight the sacrifices made and the personal costs of his actions.
 Conclude the chapter by setting the stage for the future and hinting at Jon's ongoing role in the realm.